Internet2 Community Anchor Program

 Communicate impacful stories of learning and transformation.

-Internet2’s Community Anchor Program (CAP) brings together Internet2 member institutions and innovators from K-12, public libraries, colleges and universities, museums and other cultural and performing arts organizations to extend advanced networking, new technologies, content, and services across all educational sectors to improve people’s lives, no matter where they are located.
+Internet2’s Community Anchor Program (CAP) brings together Internet2 member institutions and innovators from K-12, public libraries, colleges and universities, health care facilities, museums and other cultural and performing arts organizations to extend advanced networking, new technologies, content, and services across all educational sectors to improve people’s lives, no matter where they are located.

 The killer application here is the network itself—the human network and the physical network, and the opportunities they enable.